Additional course criteria & guidance

 - A comparison of cultures and perspectives.

-To develop students’ ability to think critically, to evaluate ideas and information, and to analyze and synthesize qualitative and quantitative evidence (in the laboratory or in the field), social science courses must include a body of basic knowledge, extensive reading and written and oral exposition.
+To develop students’ ability to think critically, to evaluate ideas and information, and to analyze and synthesize qualitative and quantitative evidence (in the laboratory or in the field), social science courses must include a body of basic knowledge, as well as extensive reading and written and oral exposition.
 Courses designed to meet state-mandated social studies graduation requirements are acceptable provided that they meet the above criteria.
-Courses with applied, service or career-related content are acceptable if those components are used to augment the strong academic content of the course.
+Courses with applied, service or career-related content are acceptable if those components are used to augment the academic content of the course.

-Courses must require substantial reading with frequent and extensive practice in writing that is carefully evaluated and criticized, as noted in the “b” subject area criteria.
-Courses in journalism, speech and debate are acceptable electives if they meet these general requirements in reading and writing.
-Semester-long courses, such as creative writing, poetry, mythology and others, also may be accepted.
+Courses in journalism, speech and debate are acceptable electives as long as they require substantial reading with frequent and extensive practice in writing that is carefully evaluated and criticized, as noted in the “b” subject area course criteria.
+Semester-long courses, such as creative writing, poetry, mythology and others also may be accepted, provided they also meet these criteria.
 Courses may be multidisciplinary, drawing knowledge from two or more disciplines.

 Examples of approved courses include: Journalism, Creative Writing, Speech and Debate, Fiction and Film, Literature and World Religions.

 A computer science course is acceptable if it fulfills the following objectives: